 Special education students shall follow the objectives set out for them at the annual IEP meeting by the IEP Committee in reference to state-mandated examination(s).
-If the committee, after examining all pertinent data, decides that the student is not capable of

-Clarke County Board of Education Policy Manual attempting and/or passing the state-mandated examination(s) and that his/her time should be directed toward other objectives, then the senior student will be issued the graduation certificate instead of the State-approved diploma for having pursued those goals set out by the IEP Committee.
+If the committee, after examining all pertinent data, decides that the student is not capable of attempting and/or passing the state-mandated examination(s) and that his/her time should be directed toward other objectives, then the senior student will be issued the graduation certificate instead of the State-approved diploma for having pursued those goals set out by the IEP Committee.
 The student will have the same opportunities to participate in all other activities associated with graduation from high school.